akusio/KernBypass-Public/README.md

-# KernBypass
+# KernBypass (Unofficial)
 kernel level jailbreak detection bypass

 ## Support Devices
-- iOS12.0-14.x? (confirmed on iOS12.4 and above)
+- iOS12.0-14.1? (confirmed on iOS12.4 and above)
 - A7-A13
-- unc0ver or checkra1n
+- unc0ver or checkra1n or odysseyra1n or Odyssey

+**Note: Not compatible with iOS 14.2**

 ## Credits
 - maphys by 0x7ff